Durban’s best mutton curry

 - Eshana usually grinds her own dhania /jeera powder as she says it tastes much nicer than the ready ground store-bought pack.
-She roasts 2 parts dhania seeds to 1 part jeera seeds in a frying pan (separately).
+She roasts 2 parts dhania seeds and 1 part jeera seeds in a frying pan (separately).
 Leave to cool and then grind in a coffee/masala grinder.
-You can grind enough for a week or a month and keep in a dry, sealed container.
+You can grind enough for a week or a month and keep it in a dry, sealed container.

 - The same applies to ginger/garlic paste.
 She grinds 2 parts ginger to 1 part garlic.
-Her recipe: 2kg’s ginger to 1kg garlic, 5 – 6 green chillies, 3 – 4 sprigs curry leaves, 1 teaspoon turmeric powder.
+Her recipe: 2kg’s ginger to 1kg garlic, 5 – 6 green chillies, 3 – 4 sprigs curry leaves, and 1 teaspoon turmeric powder.
 Grind in a food processor or liquidiser (with a little water).
 Keep refrigerated in a sealed container (2 months).
-Keeps up to 6 months in a freezer.
+Keeps for up to 6 months in a freezer.

 - To get a really nice, thick gravy she suggests you use a sachet of tomato paste instead of the chopped fresh tomatoes.
 It is especially nice if you use a sachet of tomato paste together with 1 fresh chopped tomato.